 Skip to main content

-This laboratory test takes longer than the QF-PCR test but will detect more chromosomal changes.
-It is not done for higher chance screening results from the combined or quadruple test or NIPT, unless these show your baby has Down’s syndrome (T21), Edwards’ syndrome (T18) or Patau’s syndrome (T13).
-The laboratory will carry out a karyotype test to see if any other babies you may have in the future could have the condition.
+This laboratory test takes longer than the QF-PCR test.
+It is not done for higher chance screening results from the combined or quadruple test or NIPT, unless the QF-PCR result shows your baby has Down’s syndrome (T21), Edwards’ syndrome (T18) or Patau’s syndrome (T13).
+The laboratory will carry out a targeted analysis test on the chromosome that has been found to have a trisomy.
+This is to see if any other babies you may have in the future could have the condition.

-To do this test, the cells from your baby that are floating in the amniotic fluid or from the chorionic villus sampling (CVS) are grown (cultured) in the laboratory (this takes about 10 to 14 calendar days).
-The laboratory staff will examine the cells under a microscope to look for changes in the number and appearance of your baby’s chromosomes.
+To do this test, the cells from your baby that are floating in the amniotic fluid or from the chorionic villus sampling (CVS) are grown (cultured) in the laboratory.
+The laboratory staff will examine the cells under a microscope to look for changes in the number and appearance of your baby’s chromosome where the trisomy has been found.

 • changes in single genes, such as cystic fibrosis (each chromosome contains thousands of genes)

-• microdeletions (loss of small segments of a chromosome), or
+• microdeletions (loss of small segments of a chromosome)

 • other small changes in chromosomes.

-These results are usually ready within about two weeks.
+These results of the targeted chromosome analyses are usually ready within about three weeks.